rmcd1024/decs922/README.md

     automatically available from RStudio’s `rmarkdown` templates list, as templates named “`decs922 Beamer presentation`” and “`decs922   homework submissions`”.

+    Note that the `decs922 homework submission` template contains a mini-tutorial concerning aspects of producing a document with markdown, including examples of cross-referencing of tables and figures.

 -   A `knitr` chunk engine, `soln_notes`, which allows you to insert optional text within a standalone chunk with the engine `soln_notes`.
 When evaluated, the text will be rendered in italic and (by default) preceded by `Solution notes:`.
 The goal is to make it easier to create homework solutions.
 The implementation is currently functional but buggy.

 -   **`nbsp`** which takes a string as input and returns the string with spaces replaced by non-breaking spaces.